 And as if that’s not enough, the ITRC reported 579 data breaches this 2014 – a 27.5% increase over last year.

-We only have to look back at the hundreds of nude photos of celebrities leaked earlier this year to see how helpless victims are.
+We only have to look back at the hundreds of nude photos of celebrities leaked earlier to see how helpless those victims are.

 Given those incidents, data security should be one of your top priorities when you are assessing for a personal cloud storage service.

-Go for a service provider who protects user data with SSL (Secure Sockets Layer) and AES (Advanced Encryption Standard), which encodes your data with random numbers, letters, and characters.
-This encryption is to making sure that your information is incomprehensible even if someone manages to intercept it.
+This encryption is to make sure that your information is incomprehensible even if someone manages to intercept it.